MaddyGuthridge/COMP3891/OS components/exception.md

 An exception is not like exceptions used in high-level languages.
-Instead it is an event that causes the [[kernel]] to take over control of the CPU.
+Instead it is an event that causes the [[kernel]] to take over control of the [[CPU]].

 Exceptions can include
 - [[syscall|syscalls]]